demisto/content/Packs/GoogleCloudSCC/README.md

 <h3> Log normalization supports the following data:</h3>

-<strong>Finding</strong> — A record of a threat, vulnerability, or misconfiguration that a certain service has found in Google Cloud environment.
+<strong>Finding</strong> — A record of a threat, vulnerability, or misconfiguration that a certain service was found in a Google Cloud environment.
 Findings show the issue that was detected, the resource that is affected by the issue, and guidance on how you can address the issue.
 <br>
 <br>